ransomhall/sandbox/README.md

-# InfluxData Sandbox
+# TICK Stack and node-red for TTN

-This repo is a quick way to get the entire TICK Stack spun up and working together.
-It uses [Docker](https://www.docker.com/) to spin up the full TICK stack in a connected fashion.
+This repo is a quick way to get the entire TICK Stack spun up and working together with [node-red](https://nodered.org/) and [The Things Network](https://thethingsnetwork.com) (TTN).
+It uses [Docker](https://www.docker.com/) to spin up the full TICK stack and node-red in a connected fashion.
+The [node-red docker](https://nodered.org/docs/platforms/docker) image (tagged latest) has been updated to include nodes for [InfluxDB](https://flows.nodered.org/node/node-red-contrib-influxdb) and [TTN](https://www.npmjs.com/package/node-red-contrib-ttn).
 This is heavily tested on MacOS and should mostly work on Linux and Windows.

+**Note: The Windows [batch file](/sandbox.bat) has not yet been updated to work out of the (sand)box as described below.**

 To get started you need a running docker installation.
 If you don't have one, you can download Docker for [Mac](https://www.docker.com/docker-mac) or [Windows](https://www.docker.com/docker-windows), or follow the installation instructions for Docker CE for your [Linux distribution](https://docs.docker.com/engine/installation/#server).